turingschool/curriculum/source/projects/blogger.markdown

 When we created the controller and the views we provided a `password` field and a `password_confirmation` field.
-When an author is creating their account we want to ensure that they do not make a mistake when entering their password so we are requiring that they repeat their password.
+When an author is creating their account we want to ensure that they do not make a mistake when entering their password, so we are requiring that they repeat their password.
 If the two do not match, we know our record should be invalid, otherwise the user could have mistakenly set their password to something other than what they expected.